maskegger/guide/index.md

 # Acknowledgments
 -----------

 The coding practices outlined in this guide have been developed and improved over many years.
 I would especially like to thank my frequent collaborators Tatyana Deryugina and David Molitor for providing many helpful suggestions that have improved my project organization over the years.
+I also thank Grant McDermott for helpful conversations regarding version control and reproducibility in *R*.